celineguler/myblog/_posts/2025-04-19-The-Paradox-of-Being-Human.md

 Recently, a popular politician from the opposition got arrested in my country with several charges on corruption.
 Apperantly his case considered as "*no proper bidding process*" — therefore illegal.
 But considerably, it's just unethical rent-seeking.

-Which, already, is a common economic friction factor in my country.
+Irony is rent-seeking already is a common economic friction factor in my country.

 With the same percentage rate as Trump’s infamous letter.